Facebook Pixel Skip to main content

 Beyond legality, the geography itself is superior.
 The Thalli / Denkanikottai region sits at an elevation of approximately 3,000 feet, roughly identical to central Bangalore.
 During the British era, it was dubbed "Little England" for its cool, misty microclimate and undulating, lake-filled topography.

 • Incoming Infrastructure: The completion of the Satellite Town Ring Road (STRR) is physically connecting Hosur and Thalli to the broader Bangalore economic sphere, driving aggressive land appreciation.
+Our managed farmland near Hosur projects are positioned to benefit directly from this connectivity.
+Investors exploring managed farmland near Hosur specifically will find the strongest value premium in Thalli, just 15 km across the border.

 • Water Security: Unlike the rapidly depleting aquifers in Bangalore's eastern and northern suburbs, the Thalli region benefits from the Cauvery basin catchment area and a naturally robust water table.